Advanced AI Cleanup is live. Better color, cleaner results.

 How to Remove Handwriting Without Turning an Image Black and White

-What Advanced Mode Does
+What High-Fidelity Cleanup Does

 Preserve color instead of forcing monochrome

-Advanced mode is designed for image cleanup cases where page color matters.
+High-fidelity cleanup is designed for image cleanup cases where page color matters.
 It aims to remove handwriting while keeping the original document appearance closer to the source image.

 Give you a second path when the default result is not enough